-Of note, metabolic protein expression patterns similarly applied to spike- and CEF-specific responses, arguing for common metabolic requirements in established memory/effector Th cells regardless of their specificity.
+Of note, metabolic protein expression patterns similarly applied to spike- and CEF-specific responses, arguing for common metabolic requirements in established memory/effector-type Th cells regardless of their specificity.

 As another common motif for spike- and CEF-specific responses, we found CD3-CD4+ T cells to express less IL-2 on a per-cell basis.
-The fact that the quantity of autocrine IL-2 could directly impact specific T cell expansion (35) might explain why we detected slightly, but significantly, reduced frequencies of proliferating and in vivo-activated PD-1+ T cells within this subset (Figure 2H).
+The fact that the quantity of autocrine IL-2 could directly impact specific T cell expansion (35) might explain why we detected slightly, but significantly reduced frequencies of proliferating and in vivo activated PD1+ T cells within this subset.
 Interestingly, this aspect seems counterintuitive, based on the assumption that high-avidity T cells exhibit superior proliferation capacity.
 However, this phenomenon might be explained by the comparably high antigen dose and sustained local protein availability associated with mRNA vaccination (36, 37).
-In that context, the functional potential of high-avidity cytotoxic T cells was demonstrated to be critically linked to antigen dose, with supraoptimal concentrations limiting cellular expansion in vivo and in vitro (38).
+In that context, the functional potential of high avidity cytotoxic T cells was demonstrated to be critically linked to antigen dose with supraoptimal concentrations limiting cellular expansion in vivo and in vitro (38).

-As a side note, we could also detect specific T cells in a blood donor with an MHC class II background predicted to respond to a single spike-derived 15-mer.
-At first glance, it might be surprising that we identified reactive cells in both the CD3-CD4+ and CD3+CD4+ compartments.
-It needs to be considered, however, that a given peptide might induce polyclonal responses as has been demonstrated for influenza (39), resulting in clonotypes with different functional avidity, that may or may not down-regulate CD3 upon stimulation.
+As a side aspect, we could also detect specific T cells in a blood donor with an MHC class II background predicted to respond to a single spike derived 15-mer.
+At first glance, it might surprise that we identified reactive cells both in the CD3-CD4+ and CD3+CD4+ compartment.
+It needs to be considered, however, that a given peptide might induce polyclonal responses as has been demonstrated for influenza (39), resulting in clonotypes with different functional avidity, that may or may not downregulate CD3 upon stimulation.

-Focusing on patients with preexisting conditions, we found individuals under immunosuppressive therapy, but not under hemodialysis, to harbor significantly reduced frequencies of specific CD3- T cells as compared with age-matched controls (Figure 7).
-It is tempting to speculate whether this phenomenon could be simply explained by direct therapy-dependent suppression of vaccine-specific T cell activation, expansion, and memory differentiation or might involve a recently described mechanism where recurring herpesvirus infections, being common in immunosuppressed individuals (40), lead to contraction of the naive T cell pool in aged individuals, thereby limiting vaccination success (41).
+Focusing on patients with preconditions, we found individuals under immunosuppressive therapy, but not under hemodialysis, to harbor significantly reduced frequencies of specific CD3- T cells as compared to age-matched controls.
+It is tempting to speculate whether this phenomenon could be simply explained by direct therapy-dependent suppression of vaccine-specific T cell activation, expansion and memory differentiation or might involve a recently described mechanism where recurring herpesvirus infections, being common in immunosuppressed individuals (40), lead to contraction of the naïve T cell pool in aged individuals, thereby limiting vaccination success (41).